SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>Records</h2>

 A record is a collection of fields, possibly of different data types, typically in a fixed number and sequence.
-The fields of a record may also be called members.
 A type that defines a record is a record type.
 Most programming languages allow creation of instances of record types.